Actipro/WPF-Controls/Documentation/topics/gauge/layout-features/index.md

 ---
 # Overview

-Actipro Gauge follows WPF best practices for areas such as layout, globalization and accessibility.
+Actipro Gauge follows WPF best practices for areas such as layout, globalization, and accessibility.

 ## Flow Direction